valenkloster/FactLens/README.md

 ## Running the Demo

 The demo runs in Google Colab.
-Open `FactLens_Demo.ipynb` and run all cells.
+Open `demo/FactLens_Demo.ipynb` and run all cells.

 ```python
 # Cell 1 — Mount Drive